orb-community/orb-website/docs/docs.md

 ### Agent credentials

-The Agent credentials include *three pieces of information*, each of which is a UUID in the form `5dc34ded-6a53-44c0-8d15-7e9c8c95391a`.
+The agent credentials include *three pieces of information*, each of which is a UUID in the form `5dc34ded-6a53-44c0-8d15-7e9c8c95391a`.

 1. **Agent ID**, which uniquely identifies the agent.
 2. **Agent Channel ID**, which uniquely identifies the agent's communication channel.